smegason/Goo/README.md

 ### Usage
 ---
-In a new `General` Project, delete the default cube by right-clicking on the cube, type `X`, and then `return`
+In a new `General` Project within Blender, delete the default cube by left-clicking on the cube, type `X`, and then `return`

 In the Scripting tab, use the desired cell functions